jakub100ful/Immersify/README.md

 `source env/bin/activate`

 5. Install the required packages using pip by entering this command: `pip install -r requirements.txt`.
-6. Install the [example videos](https://github.com/jakub100ful/Immersify/releases/tag/1.0) by extracting the `videos` folder into the `static` folder.
+6. Install the [example videos](https://github.com/jakub100ful/Immersify/releases/tag/1.0) by placing the `videos` folder into the `static` folder.
 7. Start the application through this command `flask run`.

 **If you are using MacOS and are having issues with SSL certificates**